If you experience a failed withdrawal or a delayed withdrawal, you may need to provide additional documents to your bank to solve the issue.

 Please note that most payment providers, especially banks, do not process payments on weekends and public holidays.

-[Accordion] What is a Foreign Inward Remittance Certificate?
+[Accordion] What is a Foreign Inward Remittance Certificate (FIRC) and what is a Non Objection Certification (NOC)?

 A Foreign Inward Remittance Certificate (FIRC) is a document that acts as proof that an individual or business has received a payment in a foreign currency from abroad.